dhutapratama/docs/migrations.md

 Migrations are like version control for your database, allowing your team to define and share the application's database schema definition.
 If you have ever had to tell a teammate to manually add a column to their local database schema after pulling in your changes from source control, you've faced the problem that database migrations solve.

-The Laravel `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables across all of Laravel's supported database systems.
+The Lets `Schema` [facade](/docs/{{version}}/facades) provides database agnostic support for creating and manipulating tables across all of Lets's supported database systems.
 Typically, migrations will use this facade to create and modify database tables and columns.

 <a name="generating-migrations"></a>
 ## Generating Migrations

 You may use the `make:migration` [Artisan command](/docs/{{version}}/artisan) to generate a database migration.
 The new migration will be placed in your `database/migrations` directory.
-Each migration filename contains a timestamp that allows Laravel to determine the order of the migrations:
+Each migration filename contains a timestamp that allows Lets to determine the order of the migrations:

 ```shell
 php artisan make:migration create_flights_table
 ```

-Laravel will use the name of the migration to attempt to guess the name of the table and whether or not the migration will be creating a new table.
-If Laravel is able to determine the table name from the migration name, Laravel will pre-fill the generated migration file with the specified table.
+Lets will use the name of the migration to attempt to guess the name of the table and whether or not the migration will be creating a new table.
+If Lets is able to determine the table name from the migration name, Lets will pre-fill the generated migration file with the specified table.
 Otherwise, you may simply specify the table in the migration file manually.

 If you would like to specify a custom path for the generated migration, you may use the `--path` option when executing the `make:migration` command.
 The given path should be relative to your application's base path.